 Feet is, in my opinion, the most important part you have to take care of because trust me, frostbite is real and if you don’t keep your feet warm – they are usually the first things that get cold after a short walk in the snow.

 PROPER WINTER SHOES/BOOTS

-So, we just tackled the reason why you should keep your feet warm at all cost.
+So, we just tackled the reason why you should keep your feet warm at all costs.
 But what is a good winter boot anyways?
-I know some shops sells several sorts of good looking boots that are in fashion and looking so dandy and the price is reasonable!
+I know some shops sell several sorts of good looking boots that are in fashion and looking so dandy and the price is reasonable!
 Steal?
 Maybe.
 But the real question is, will that pair of boots keep your feet warm?

 - The price of the shoes: I’ve bought my Timberlands for 200€, and I thought that was expensive, but after using it for a while, I felt its worth because not once I felt cold on my feet this winter.
 So remember, sometimes it is worth to buy quality products from well-known brands than spending 70€ on shoes that look great but don’t last long.